rmikehodges/hideNsneak/README.md

 5. `cp config/example-config.json config/config.json`
 	- fill in the values
 	- aws_access_id, aws_secret_key, aws_bucket_name, public_key, private_key, ec2_user, and do_user are required at minimum
 	- all operators working on the same state must have config values filled in all the same fields
+	- private and public keys must be the same for each operator
 6. now you can use the program by running `./hidensneak [command]`

 Commands